 Let’s take a step back for a minute so I can explain this more clearly.

 Like for every human being on the planet, regardless of age, gender or culture, you have a set of priorities or values.
 These priorities can evolve and change as you grow, but at any moment in your life, you have values that are most important to you which then help dictate your perceptions, decisions and actions.
 The hierarchy of these values is unique to you, in the order of things that are most important to those that are least important in your life.
 Think of a young boy who loves to play soccer.
 He will tend to play soccer whenever he can, talk about soccer whenever possible, and feel inspired to refine his skills through Benson’s Law and challenge himself without needing external motivation to do so.
 It’s the same with people who love painting or writing or researching or teaching – people are spontaneously inspired from within to act on whatever is most important to them or whatever is highest on their list of values.

 Their identity is also most likely to revolve around their highest values.
 Think about how you would answer the question, “Who are you?”
 You might say that you’re an entrepreneur, researcher, parent, athlete or decorator.
 Whatever is highest on your list of values tends to be what your life and identity revolve around.
 It’s why I often say to people, “Tell me what your highest value is and I’ll tell you who you are now.”
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on Loving Yourself, click below. ↓

 The same applies to the question, “What do you truly want to be loved for?”
 Someone whose highest value is family might answer that they want to be loved for being a wonderful mother.
 I want to be loved for being a great teacher, and it’s true – my highest values include teaching and making a contribution to the world.
 Someone else might answer that they want to be loved for making music or writing novels.
 So, tell me what you want to be loved for, and I’ll tell you who you are now.